pybank/pythonbrew/README.rst

 Deprecated
 ==========

-This project is no longer under active development.

-You are encouraged to try out `pyenv <https://github.com/yyuu/pyenv>`_ instead.
+This project will now be maintained by the PyBank team.
+Feel free to join the team here: https://github.com/pybank

 Overview
 ========